 • Perform respiratory care procedures while wearing personal protective equipment (mask, gown, gloves, etc.)

 • Perform CPR (bag and mask ventilation, chest compressions)

 • Utilize intellectual ability to adapt to changing patients' conditions

 1. Complete Health Sciences Application • Download Application Here

-4. Complete Anatomy and Physiology I and Anatomy and Physiology II with a Grade of "C" or better in each course
+5. Complete Anatomy and Physiology I and Anatomy and Physiology II with a Grade of "B" or better in each course

-Successful completion of the state mandated Texas Success Initiative (TSI) test is required prior to admission into the Respiratory Care program.
+Successful completion of the state mandated Texas Success Initiative (TSI) test is required prior to admission into the Respiratory Care program (this includes all three sections; reading, writing, and math).
 Some exceptions apply to taking the TSI.
 Contact a college counselor for further information.

 There are many scholarships and grants available through the MC Financial Aid Office and the program is V.A. approved.

 Program Director: Bob Weidmann, BS, RRT-NPS, RPFT, RCP

 AMS A34 | (432) 685-5549 | • firstname.lastname@example.org